Rider on Motorcycle

 Why Motorcycle Size Matters

 The size of a motorcycle influences how a rider interacts with the bike.
-Unlike a car, where you can adjust the seat or the rearview mirror, a motorcycle requires the rider to blend with the machine.
-If you can’t reach the controls, balance the bike, or feel comfortable, riding can become a challenge rather than an enjoyable experience.
+Unlike a car where you can adjust the seat or mirrors, riding motorcycles requires blending with the machine.
+If you can’t reach all the controls, balance the bike, or stand comfortably at stops, riding becomes difficult instead of enjoyable.

 Man in a Helmet Next to Motorcycle